- Records Policy

 - The examination, after being evaluated by the instructor, will be maintained on file in the departmental office.

-- The Enrollment Services/Registrars Office will contact the department and request the grade which was earned upon completion of the examination.
+- The Registrar's Office will contact the department and request the grade which was earned upon completion of the examination.
 A grade will be recorded for each comprehensive examination given.

 Student Affairs Division